Hair Transplant Services in Hialeah, FL

 Miami Hair Transplant Surgery to Regain Real and Natural Growing Hair

-Dr. Bared’s rare background as a fellowship-trained facial plastic surgeon amongst hair restoration surgeons provides Dr. Bared both the technical and artistic background to provide his patients with optimal results.
-Dr. Bared works alongside Dr. Jeffrey Epstein at the Foundation of Hair Restoration and Plastic Surgery.
-Like Dr. Epstein, Dr. Bared’s philosophy with hair transplantation is the creation of a natural appearance, which is paramount for Dr. Bared.
+Dr. Bared’s rare background as a board certified facial plastic surgeon amongst hair restoration surgeons provides Dr. Bared both the technical and artistic background to provide his patients with optimal results.
+Dr. Bared is double board certified in facial plastic surgery and otolaryngology, dedicating his practice solely to hair restoration and facial plastic surgery.
+Dr. Bared’s philosophy with hair transplantation is the creation of a natural appearance, which is paramount for Dr. Bared.
 Dr. Bared’s natural results are most apparent in his hairline designs as well as other artistically-demanding procedures such as the eyebrow or facial hair transplant procedure.
 Dr. Bared’s practice is strictly dedicated to hair restoration and facial plastic surgery.
+He works alongside a fully dedicated hair restoration staff of technicians in his clinic.

 Causes of Hair Loss